 UPDATE: An Introduction to Sources for Treaty Research

-Mark Engsberg is an Assistant Professor of Law and Director of Library Services at the Hugh F. MacMillan Law Library at Emory University’s School of Law.
-Before coming to Emory Law, Mark Engsberg worked at the Lillian Goldman Law Library at Yale Law School for eight years, where he served as a reference librarian, as the international and foreign Law reference librarian and as head of reference.
+Mark Engsberg is the Director of Library Services and Professor of Practice at the Hugh F. MacMillan Law Library at Emory University School of Law.
+Before coming to Emory Law, he worked at the Lillian Goldman Law Library at Yale Law School for eight years, where he served as the international and foreign law reference librarian and as head of reference.
 Professor Engsberg is active in professional legal and law librarianship organizations.
 Since 2005, he has served as editor-in-chief of the International Journal of Legal Information, published by the International Association of Law Libraries.
 Engsberg received his M.S.L.I.S. degree, as well as an M.A. and Ph.D. in English literature from the University of Illinois at Urbana-Champaign.
 He also holds a J.D. from Willamette University College of Law in Salem, OR, and a B.A. from Drury University in Springfield, MO.

 Table of Contents

 This brief guide provides a broad overview of the sources necessary or helpful to conduct treaty research.
 It covers background and definitional issues.
 It is not meant to be a "how to" guide, rather it provides a description of the tools necessary for researching both bilateral and multilateral treaties.
 This guide mostly covers information for researching treaties to which the United States is a party, but it also includes information useful for researching treaties to which the United States is not a party.

 The first portion of the guide contains information about treaties, locating treaties, finding aids for treaty documents, and other related matters.
 The final segment of the guide provides an overview of electronic sources for conducting treaty research.